rtoken-project/rtoken-monorepo/packages/subgraph/README.md

 cd graph-node/docker
 ```

 If on Linux, run the following script.

-Note I had problems here, so you may need to troubleshoot by first running `docker-compose create` or `docker-compose up`.
+> Note I had problems here, so you may need to troubleshoot by first running `docker-compose create` or `docker-compose up`.
 If you get a "version" error, update your docker-compose with [these instructions](https://docs.docker.com/compose/install/).
-If you get an error like `ERROR: could not find an available, non-overlapping IPv4 address...` then take off your tin-foil hat and stop running OpenVPN, or follow [this tutorial](https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker).
+If you get an error like `ERROR: could not find an available, non-overlapping IPv4 address...` then try turning off OpenVPN, or follow [this tutorial](https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker).

 ```bash
 sudo apt install jq # if necessary